kammitama5/kammitama5.github.io/_posts/2020-07-29-Wednesday-July-29th.md

 Where I could exist in the present.
 The sun was setting, and we were walking around Pasadena.
-I could hear the honking of horns, the sigh of the Metro buses, and the loquacoious traffic stop narrator, instructing us to cross Raymond and Holly.
+I could hear the honking of horns, the sigh of the Metro buses, and the loquacious traffic stop narrator, instructing us to cross Raymond and Holly.
 It is chilly and I always wear a light grey jacket.
 I do not fit into this city, either; the people here do not think I belong in Pasadena.